Christophe-pere/Text-classification/README.md

 This repository is made for text-classification.
 Different algorithms are implemented to class documents.
 It contains machine learning implantation et deep learning implantation for binary et multiclass classification.

-This work has been presented in [Binary and Multiclass Text Classification (auto detection in a model test pipeline)](https://medium.com/@pere.christophe1/binary-and-multiclass-text-classification-auto-detection-in-a-model-test-pipeline-938158854943) waiting publication in [Towards Data Science](https://towardsdatascience.com/)
+This work has been presented in [Binary and Multiclass Text Classification (auto detection in a model test pipeline)](https://towardsdatascience.com/binary-and-multiclass-text-classification-auto-detection-in-a-model-test-pipeline-938158854943) published in [Towards Data Science](https://towardsdatascience.com/)

 ## Models